Minimal area of Finsler disks with minimizing geodesics: Introduction

+Let us further comment on the result proved in~\cite{chambers2017area} for Riemannian disks~$D(r) \subseteq M$ of radius $r \leq \frac{1}{2} \conv(M)$.
+As previously mentioned, this excludes the possibility that $D(r)$ is a hemisphere of intrinsinc radius~$r$.
+Still, the argument in~\cite{chambers2017area} is valid for Finsler surfaces with self-reverse metric, except for the proof of their Lemma~2.1, which is purely Riemannian.
+Therefore, a self-reverse Finsler metric disk of radius~$r$ in which the distance function from each given point is convex along all geodesics satisfies~\eqref{eq:conj2}.
+The extremal surfaces that we construct in this paper violate this inequality, however this poses no contradiction because they have a vanishing convexity radius.

+Instead of the Holmes--Thompson area, one could consider the Busemann--Hausdorff area, which, in general, is bounded below by the former; see~\cite{duran1998volume}.
+However, the Busemann--Hausdorff area of the extremal metric in Theorem~\ref{theo:6pi-intro} is equal to~$\frac{3}{4} \pi r^2$, which is greater than the area of the round hemisphere of intrinsic radius~$r$ that is conjectured to be minimal.

 The proof of Theorem~\ref{theo:6pi-intro} and the construction of extremal and almost extremal metrics occupy the whole article.
 The approach, based on a discretization of the metric (\cf~\cite{cossarini2018discrete}), is fairly robust and new in this context.
-The article is organized as follows.